Mongolian hip-hop: Development

+The first wave of Mongolian hip-hop involves such musicians of the second half of the 1990s as Dain ba Enkh, Ice Top, Lumino, MCIT, and 2 Khüü.

-Rap began to truly find its audience from the beginning of the 2000s with the advent of a new generation to which the groups Digital and Tatar belonged.
+Rap began to truly find its audience from the beginning of the 2000s with the advent of a second generation to which the groups and rappers Click Click Boom (CCB), Digital, Epoch, Gangsta Service, Gee (a.k.a.
+Big Gee), MonTaRap, NC, PacRap, Rokit Bay, Seryoja, Tatar, ThunderZ, Tsetse, Young Mo'G, and others belonged.
+Some female rappers appeared, such as the artists Gennie, Hulan, Mvchi, Babynna, and NMN (Nomin).
 Young artists took advantage of rap music and hip-hop culture to translate their hopes, fears and frustrations into forms previously unavailable in mainstream music.
 Initially confined to the capital where it appeared, Mongolian rap then spread to the rest of the country, reaching rural youth.

-Between 1997 and 2002, Dain ba Enkh (War and Peace) sang on political and societal subjects to music with Western RnB and disco-funk rhythms.
+Between 1996/1997 and 2002, Dain ba Enkh (War and Peace) sang on political and societal subjects to music with Western RnB and disco-funk rhythms.
 Enkhtaivan, active during the 2000s, was the first solo RnB and rap singer.
-The groups MonTaRap, Lumino and the singer Aka Odko adopted RnB forms, the group Quiza used G-funk music, the rapper Gee and the group Ice Top use forms of Gangsta rap and hardcore rap.
+The groups MonTaRap, Lumino and the rappers Aka Odko and Young Mo'G adopted RnB forms, the group Quiza used G-funk music, the groups Ice Top, CCB, Gangsta Service and the ex-member of the CCB, rapper Big Gee use forms of gangsta rap and hardcore rap, and the artist Rokit Bay has horrorcore tracs.
 The group Vainquish chose a grand sound elaborated with synthesizers and a Roland TR-808 drum machine.
 Since the 2010s, XL, Metune and others have employed traditional instruments and throat singing.
 These two local elements are regularly associated with hip-hop music.
-Some female rappers appeared, such as the artists Gennie and Hulan.

 In the early 2000s it was not uncommon for Mongolian lyrics to be based on well-known American music: Bi hendch hereggüi (I'm Useless, 2001) by Ice Top used What's the Difference (1999) by Dr. Dre, and Lumino's Hüniih ([She's] Someone Else, 2004), one of the group's big hits, borrows I Know What You Want (2003) from Busta Rhymes and Mariah Carey.
 While the original lyrics of What's the Difference are about denigration and boasting, the Mongolian version expresses personal inadequacy.
 In the second case, the original text is an affirmation of erotic art while the Mongolian text is a rejected declaration of love.
 The influences are not only American.
 Thus, French rappers sometimes serve as a reference: MonTaRap in Minii Benz (2002) reinterprets Ma Benz (1998) by NTM, and Tatar uses in a song the alternation of a low, sometimes guttural voice, inspired by that of Joey Starr (NTM), and a strong and higher voice comparable to that of Akhenaton (IAM).
 The voice is considered a genuine instrument.
 In the early 2000s, Ice Top pushed it to its limits.
 Listening is, in the opinion of Grégory Delaplace, "musical experiment that takes language to its animal frontier".